addola/NS3-HelperScripts/ns3helpers/README.md

     ```bash
    r --n=10 --t=60
     ```
-    If the latest modified project is named `Project2`, then this runs the command
+    If the latest modified project is named `Project2`, then using the scripts that way actually runs the command:
     ```bash
     ./waf --run "Project2 --n=10 --t=60"
     ```
+    As you can see, the script gives us a more compact way to write the `run` commands.
 ### **`debug_ns3.py`**
 * This will run the latest modified `ns3` program under `scratch` directory with a debugger.